Brendan McNally: Career

 There he stayed for eight years, making 134 appearances and scoring three times.
-Luton were then a First Division team and in 1959 he was part of the Luton team that lost 2–1 to Nottingham Forest in the final of the F.A.
-Cup.
+Luton were then a First Division team and in 1959 he was part of the Luton team that lost 2–1 to Nottingham Forest in the 1959 FA Cup final.
 One of the Forest scorers that day was Roy Dwight, who was later carried off after breaking his leg in a tackle with Brendan.
 Roy, who died in 2003, was the cousin of the singer/songwriter Sir Elton John.

 After a successful period in the First Division, Luton started to slip down the Football League, first into the Second Division and shortly before Brendan joined Cambridge City in 1963 they were relegated into the Third Division.

 Brendan later on played for Dunstable Town and managed non league Chesham United where he gave future England international Kerry Dixon his first start in senior football.

 He also played three times for the Republic of Ireland, winning his first cap in a 2–0 European Championship qualifier win over Czechoslovakia on 5 April 1959 in Dalymount Park.